-These easy to make Grilled Chicken Thighs are marinated in ingredients like soy sauce, garlic powder, and herbs before being cooked to perfection!
+These easy-to-make Grilled Chicken Thighs are marinated in ingredients like soy sauce, garlic powder, and herbs before being cooked to perfection!
 The skin on the outside is crispy and flavorful while the thigh meat is tender and mouthwatering.

-Why You’ll Love this Grilled Chicken Thighs Recipe:
+What’s in this Grilled Chicken Thighs Recipe?

-- Flavorful: This marinade combines sweet ingredients like brown sugar and savory ingredients like herbs and soy sauce to create a seriously flavorful grilled chicken thigh recipe.
+This marinade combines sweet ingredients like brown sugar and savory ingredients like herbs and soy sauce to create a seriously flavorful grilled chicken thigh recipe.

 Always use a meat thermometer when grilling chicken!
 It’s the most certain way to ensure that the meat is fully cooked.